acli/Coursera-subtitles/README.markdown

 2. A corollary of the above is that if there are no subtitles when you start working, and still no subtitles when you finish, then be prepared that stanford-bot will overwrite your work.
-When this happens just revert back to your version.
+When this happens just revert back to your version, but only if your version is complete, i.e., only if it covers 100% of the video.

-3. Depending on how perfectionist you are, you might want to throw away stanford-bot’s transcript, or at least reformat it before using.
+3. However, if stanford-bot’s transcript is already present before you start, then depending on how perfectionist you are, you might want to just throw away its transcript, or at least reformat it before using.
 The transcript that it generates have very strange formatting that is very hard to work with, and the subtitles are cut off at very illogical places which require a lot of work to fix.
 It can get so bad that it takes as long to try to fix it as to throw it away and start over.